ji5jan1/travel-things/nyc.md

 # New York City

 _Below are some short articles I wrote in 2024, originally posted on trip.com to exchange travel credits.
-Now that I'm very annoyed with the post grading system, I stopped doing it.
+Now that I'm very annoyed with the post grading system, I stopped doing it (they seems to love AI-generated articles more, hmmm).
 But here are the posts!_

 _Enjoy your NYC journey with me!_